iterative/dvclive/README.md

 $ python train.py 7
 ```

-4. Visualize the results
+## Comparing

 DVCLive outputs can be rendered in different ways:

-- DVC CLI
+### DVC CLI

-You can use [dvc exp show] and [dvc plots] to compare and visualize metrics,
+You can use [dvc exp show](https://dvc.org/doc/command-reference/exp/show) and [dvc plots](https://dvc.org/doc/command-reference/plots) to compare and visualize metrics,
-parameters and plots across experiments.
+parameters and plots across experiments:

 ```console
 $ dvc exp show